 IRONICALLY, THE SPIRITUAL RHYTHM OF SIMPLICITY may be one of the more abstract and difficult rhythms to grasp!
 Are your life circumstances and lifestyle simple?
 Very few are in our day and age.
-What would it take to simplify?
+If not, what would it take for you to simplify?

 Perhaps you feel busy and overextended.
 Many people do.
-What would it take to simplify your calendar and commitments practically?
+What practical steps could you take to simplify your calendar and commitments?
 Well, you may have to say "no" to some things.
 Which ones would you say "no" to?
 That becomes a question of values and priorities, doesn't it?
 What do you value most?
-You see it doesn't take long before seemingly simple practical considerations about simplifying get to what our hearts value most.
+You see, it doesn't take long before seemingly simple, practical considerations about simplifying your life begins to reveal what your heart values most.

-There are many ways to grow toward simplicity in our behaviors.
+There are many ways to grow toward simplicity in your behaviors.
 You could simplify your possessions to free up space for generosity.
 You could simplify your schedule to free up space for rest or to give more effectively to the commitments you make.
 You could simplify your speech to not "undersell" and devalue or "oversell" and exaggerate to free up space for listening and for the truth.
-But, as we make those practical decisions, we have to make value judgments that speak to our priorities to who or what we love.
-That means that simplicity is ultimately an issue of the heart.
+As you make those practical decisions, you have to make value judgments that speak to your priorities to who or what you love.
+That means simplicity is ultimately an issue of the heart.

 However!
 As soon as someone says a phrase like "inward simplicity" you may feel a kind of dense fog fall over your mind along with some melody from an indie folk song as you say, "What?"
-But, remember that all of the spiritual rhythms work like this-inside out.
+But, remember all of the spiritual rhythms work like this inside out.
 God changes minds, hearts, and souls when He wants to change lives.
-God wants to simplify our lives for good, so He will have to simplify what our heart loves and trusts.
+God wants to simplify our lives for good, so He will have to simplify what our hearts love and trust.

 In Mark 10:17-31, a wealthy man who seems to do all of the right, religious things on the outside questions Jesus.
-But, when Jesus tells this man to simplify by selling everything he has to give to the poor and follow Him, the man goes away sad.
+When Jesus tells this man to simplify by selling everything he has to give to the poor and follow Him, the man goes away sad.
 As Jesus had said earlier in the Gospel of Mark, there really is a way to gain the whole world and still be missing something-your soul.

 As the wealthy, religious man goes away sad, Jesus exclaims just how difficult it is for those who have more than enough to enter God's Kingdom.
-In fact, Jesus says that it is impossible to get into the Kingdom by what you do or don't do, what you have or don't have.
+In fact, Jesus says it is impossible to get into the Kingdom by what you do or don't do, what you have or don't have.
 Only God can give that kind of entrance.
 When it came down to it, this wealthy, religious man loved his stuff more than generosity and following Jesus; he wouldn't give up his kingdom for God's Kingdom.

-In Matthew 6:19-34, Jesus tells a bunch of anxious and worried people about not having enough to seek God's Kingdom and His righteousness first and let God provide everything necessary for that.
+In Matthew 6:19-34, Jesus tells a group of people who are anxious and worried about not having enough to seek God's Kingdom and His righteousness first and let God provide everything else necessary.
 The wealthy man had too much, and the worried folks had too little.
-But, they were actually both missing the same thing-simple love and trust in God.
-It is quite the insight to realize that both excess and lack can cloud the mind, heart, soul, and life of a person.
+They were actually both missing the same thing-simple love and trust in God.
+It is quite insightful to realize both excess and lack can cloud the mind, heart, soul, and life of a person.